edgedb/easy-edgedb/README.md

 SELECT fight(dracula, renfield);
 ```

 The output is of course `{'Count Dracula wins!'}`.
+No surprise there.

-One other way to do the same query is with a single tuple, which we then put into the function:
+One other way to do the same query is with a single tuple.
+Then we can give it to the function with `.0` for Dracula and `.1` for Renfield:

 ```
 WITH fighters := (